-A vector network in action After our first implementation of vector networks, we did a series of user studies to refine the concept.
+After our first implementation of vector networks, we did a series of user studies to refine the concept.
 We were surprised to discover that many people didn’t even notice a difference between vector networks and paths.
 The tool just worked how people expected it to work.
 They did notice the difference when they went back and tried to use other tools, however.
 That was especially painful to watch and confirmed to us we had found something special.

 To understand vector networks, it’s useful to first understand paths.
 A path is a chain of lines and curves from one endpoint to the other.
 You can think of a path as a sequence of instructions that a device like a pen plotter might follow.
 Put the pen down, drag it around, and lift it up.

 A vector network improves on the path model by allowing lines and curves between any two points instead of requiring that they all join up to form a single chain.
 This helps provide the best of both worlds; it combines the ease with which points can be connected on paper and the ease with which geometry can be manipulated once it’s drawn.
 Splitting and recombining geometry is much more natural with vector networks.
 Delete anything, anywhere.
 Connect anything to anything else.
 Stroke cap and join styles just work naturally in vector networks, even for points with three or more lines coming off of them.
 This isn’t the case for paths because it’s impossible to use paths to represent attaching three lines together at a single point.